link-foundation/use-m/README.md

 ### Remote Fetch for Independent Scripts

-If you need to use `use-js` without adding it to a project or prefer a completely independent setup, you can load it directly from GitHub using `fetch`.
+If you need to use `the-use-js` without adding it to a project or prefer a completely independent setup, you can load it directly from GitHub using `fetch`.
 This is particularly useful in environments like [zx](https://github.com/google/zx) or in standalone scripts.

 #### ES Modules (`.mjs`)